kapadia/ruse.js/README.md

 # ruse.js

-`ruse.js` is a WebGL plotting library.
-It is capable of plotting millions of points using a modern browser.
+`ruse.js` is a lightweight WebGL library built for plotting large datasets.
+It is capable of plotting millions of points at once, and smoothly transitioning between plots.

 ## Dependency